CCGL9030 Global Issues

 On completing the course, students will be able to:

-- Critically evaluate the effectiveness of the various government policies for the rescue of the faltering economy and assess how these policies in one country can impact others in the global economy.
+- Critically evaluate the effectiveness of the various government and corporate policies for the rescue of the faltering economy and assess how these policies in one country can impact others in the global economy.

-- Assess how the crisis in 2008 will form and shape the future path of growth and development for the global economy.
+- Assess how a crisis would form and shape the future path of development for the global, local and personal economy.

 Offer Semester and Day of Teaching